tofucodeforever/tofu-code/content/posts/leetcode_0019_remove-nth-node-from-end-of-list.md

 0 <= Node.val <= 100
 1 <= n <= sz

+Follow up: Could you do this in one pass?

 ### Solution

 Use two pointers to mark out the ideal end location and remove the next node.

 ### Code
 ```python